axelarnetwork/axelar-docs/STYLE-GUIDE.md

 ### Accessibility

-* Use “earlier”, “preceding”, or “following” to refer to the position of a code snippet or UI element in a document rather than “above,” “below,” or “left-hand side.”
+* Use "earlier", "preceding", or "following" to refer to the position of a code snippet or UI element in a document rather than "above," "below," or "left-hand side."

 |  **Recommended**  |  **Not recommended** |
 | --- | --- |